cabuelow/OceansDash/README.md

 - Declare packages that functions belong to explicitly with `::`, e.g. `dplyr::mutate` or you will get an error that it can’t find the function

+## Development TODO

+- Modularise the tabPanel (Nature, Climate, People) ui and server logic as it is the same across tabPanels (just different indicators)

+  - This is partially complete - cannot figure out mod_ind_timeseries cannot be called from within mod_main…
+  - Also need to integrate server parameters for filtering ‘nature’, ‘climate’, ‘people’
+  - Also need to fix hack with saving country/region to global env….

+- See if can eliminate the ‘region’ dropdown but plot still plot regional average if all countries in a region are selected

+- Get real data and integrate

+- Tune server to improve speed

+- Start drafting manual for updating, etc.

+- Turn plotting and wrangling code that is repeated within the app into ‘business logic’ functions - either as functions (fct) or utilities (utils)

+- Mapping - *to complete when have fully integrated all data into the app*

+  - Just use countries (rather than EEZs) for selecting regions and countries
+  - Try EEZ layer as a bsemap
+  - Change name of basemap layers to Gray Canvas, Street Map, Topo Map
+  - Add Ocean basemap.
+  - If these features don’t slow down the app, can you add:
+    - MPAs from the WDPA data set (only when countries are selected)
+    - Coastal ecosystems such as mangroves, coral reefs, saltmarshes, seagrass (when countries are selected)